CGI Inc.

-CGI Inc. (abbreviation of Consultants to Government and Industry Incorporated) is a Canadian multinational information technology consulting and systems integration company headquartered in Montreal, Quebec, Canada.
-The company went public in 1986 with a primary listing on the Toronto Stock Exchange.
+CGI Inc. (Consultants to Government and Industry Incorporated) is a Canadian multinational information technology consulting and software development company headquartered in Montreal, Quebec, Canada.
+CGI went public in 1986 with a primary listing on the Toronto Stock Exchange.
 CGI is also a constituent of the S&P/TSX 60 and has a secondary listing on the New York Stock Exchange.
-As of 2022, CGI is based in forty countries with around 400 offices and employs approximately 88,000 people.

-Services provided by CGI as of 2018 include application services, business consulting, business process services, IT infrastructure services, IT outsourcing services, and systems integration services, among others.
+As of 2025, CGI is based in 40+ countries with around 400 offices worldwide with 94,000 employees.
+CGI mainly works in application services, business consulting, business process Management, IT infrastructure services, IT outsourcing services, and systems integration services.

 History

-1970s-1980s: Early years
+1970s–1980s: Early years

 CGI Inc. was founded as an IT consulting company on June 15, 1976, in Quebec City, Québec, by Serge Godin.
 Within several months he was joined by co-founder André Imbeau from Quebec City.
 They initially ran the business from Godin's basement with a single phone.
 Starting with one client, as the company grew in size the co-founders moved to Montreal, and by the end of their first year they had generated $138,000 in revenue.
-While CGI stands for "Conseillers en gestion et informatique" in French (which translates to "consultants in management and information technology" in English), the official English meaning would later become "Consultants to Government and Industry."
+While CGI stands for "Conseillers en gestion et informatique" in French (which translates to "consultants in management and information technology"), the official English meaning would later become "Consultants to Government and Industry."
 In later years the company began to go to market as simply CGI.

 Throughout the 1970s, CGI focused on the information technology (IT) services market.
 Later in the 1970s, CGI branched into IT outsourcing.
 CGI's annual revenue in 1986 was $25 million, and the same year CGI went public with an initial public offering (IPO).